Pregnant in College — Impossible, or Perfect Timing?

 Australia:

-- Centrelink Education Entry Payment helps you to pay the costs of returning to your studies.
+- Centrelink Education Entry Payment helps you pay the costs of returning to your studies.
 You do not need to make a separate application.
 Once you provide your proof of enrollment, Centrelink will automatically assess your eligibility for Education Entry Payment.

 -